-Standard record deals sed to be the norm when record labels were pushing physical products like tapes, CD’s and albums.
-Nowadays SRD’s are fairly limited as with the age of technology we have moved on.
-However if you are a beginner singer you might still get approached with and an SRD, especially if you are singing at festivals, as oftentimes you could buy music directly at the festivals, although mainly CD’s.
+Standard record deals used to be the norm when record labels were pushing physical products like tapes, CDs, and albums.
+Nowadays SRDs are fairly limited as with the age of technology we have moved on.
+However, if you are a beginner singer you might still get approached with an SRD, especially if you are singing at festivals, as oftentimes you could buy music directly at the festivals, although mainly CDs.

-What is good about SRD’s is that you can keep all the money which is not mentioned in the contract, although most contracts will be so tight that you never be able to make some extra revenue.
-SRD’s are grate for beginner singers as they will not interfere with your brand, as some of the other contracts will do, like even changing the music genre.
+What is good about SRDs is that you can keep all the money that is not mentioned in the contract, although most contracts will be so tight that you never be able to make some extra revenue.
+SRDs are great for beginner singers as they will not interfere with your brand, as some of the other contracts will do, like even changing the music genre.
 On the other hand, you can not expect a lot from the record company if you have an SRD with them, and most of the time your progress will be limited as the company will push singers who have a better contract which favors not the artists but the company.